 In addition to Speech-To-Text auto caption capabilities, ScreenPal lets you capture, edit, and share your images and video to meet your content creation needs.
 With a screenshot, screen recorder, video editor, hosting platform, and more, we have a solution for you.
 Benefits of using ScreenPal include:

 ScreenPal’s screen recorder and video editor are designed to be user-friendly, even for beginners.
 The Speech-To-Text auto caption feature available in our paid plans is no different.
 With just a few clicks of a mouse, captions for even your longest videos could be nearly ready with a click of a button.

 The point of auto captioning software is to save you time.
 That’s why we use best-in-class AI technology to achieve an accuracy rating of 80-90%, just one of the reasons ScreenPal is a leading platform for video creation.

 ScreenPal offers a wide range of affordable plans you can choose from to best meet your needs, from free to paid plans.
 We even offer discounted plans for educational organizations and teams with multiple users.
 While Speech-To-Text auto captions are only available with paid plans, users with a free plan can still add captions to videos by manually importing a captions file.

 ScreenPal is beneficial for much more than Speech-To-Text auto-captioning.
 You can get a suite of other useful screen recording, video editing, and hosting features to support your video creation.
 Features for each product vary by plan, so you can choose the specific plan that best meets your needs.

-Auto-caption software makes it easy to add captions to videos, both for accessibility and to maximize the use and exposure of your content assets.
+Auto-caption software makes it easy to transcribe and add captions to videos, both for accessibility and to maximize the use and exposure of your content assets.
 ScreenPal has one of the best auto caption features in the business — and by far the easiest for beginners to use.
 Set up your account today, and you can have finished captions within minutes — no matter how long the video!